psrearick/pm-reports/Docs/Reference Page.md

 -   **Entry Controls** (B2–B7): Start Date, End Date, Property filter, Report Label, Show Deleted toggle.
 -   **Entry & Edit:** Contains standard transaction columns plus `Delete Permanently`.
 Clearing a staging row removes it from the master table (it becomes a soft delete unless you tick Delete Permanently).
 -   **Transactions:** Avoid manual edits when possible; use staging + clean-up to ensure formulas (markup, timestamps) stay consistent.
--   **Properties:** Keep keywords current so imports and clean-up correctly map property names.
+-   **Properties:** Keep keywords current so imports and clean-up correctly map property names, and use the optional `Order` column to control sheet order in reports.
 -   **Import Log / Report Log (Hidden):** Use these for audit history and to identify which report to export.
 -   **ReportBodyTemplate / ReportTotalsTemplate / ReportAirbnbTemplate (Hidden):** Update these templates to change the report exports.